ceramic brussels

 The fair is co-managed by a Franco-Belgian duo, Gilles Parmentier and Jean-Marc Dimanche.

-They both initiated several major exhibitions, artistic events and/or fairs in Luxembourg, France, Belgium, and share the running of the fair, playing on the strength of their complementary skills.
+They both initiated several major exhibitions, artistic events and/or fairs in Luxembourg, France, Belgium.
+They share the running of the fair, playing on the strength of their complementary skills.

 230908 C Geoffreyfritsch Photos Gillesparmentier 76768